-On April 27, 2017, the Fullerton College Faculty Senate voted to join the Online Education Initiative and to adopt Canvas permanently as the campus learning management system (LMS).
+On April 27, 2017, the Fullerton College Faculty Senate voted to adopt Canvas permanently as the campus learning management system (LMS).
 Click here to learn more about the Online Education Initiative.

 Accessing Canvas Course Shells

 Canvas course shells will be automatically generated for all courses on campus going forward.
 All courses means every course, including face-to-face, online, and hybrid courses.
 All instructors (not just those who teach online) will automatically have course shells in any given semester that they are teaching.

 Instructors do not have to ask to use Canvas.
 Once you are in the FC Canvas system, you will always have access to it, even in semesters when you may not have courses.
 (You would only not be in the system right now if you did not teach courses in Spring 2017).
 You can also create new course shells to use as sandboxes or for department or other group use.